darleg/Physics/ClasicalMechanics/README.md

    calculated as $𝑊=𝐹⋅𝑑⋅cos(𝜃)$, where 𝜃 is the angle between the force and the direction of movement.

-7. Momentum: The product of an object's mass and velocity ( 𝑝
+7. Momentum: The product of an object's mass and velocity ($𝑝=𝑚⋅𝑣$).
-=
-𝑚
-⋅
-𝑣
-).
 Conservation of momentum is a key principle, meaning that the total momentum in a closed system remains constant if no external forces act on it.

 8. Rotational Motion: Describes the motion of objects that rotate around an axis.
 It involves concepts like angular velocity, angular acceleration, and torque.